Kinesiology and Sport Sciences, Master of Arts in Education

 Non-Thesis Option

-In addition to their coursework, students pursuing the MAE in Exercise Science, Kinesiology and Sport Sciences, or Physical Education Non-Thesis Option must successfully complete a comprehensive examination prior to graduation.
+In addition to their coursework, students pursuing the Masters Degree with a Non-Thesis Option must successfully complete a comprehensive examination prior to graduation.
 Comprehensive examinations are to be taken on the campus of the University of Nebraska at Kearney unless an off campus site and a waiver for the on campus requirement are approved by a majority vote of the KSS graduate faculty.
 Comprehensive examinations will be offered the last week of March, June, and October.
 The comprehensive written examination will consist of at least three questions.

 • one question relating to research techniques